 PEACE LOVE GOODNESS BEAUTY TRUTH CONSCIOUSNESS BLISS

-The following description is loosely based on The Idea of the Holy by Rudolf Otto.
+The following reflections are based on concepts taken from The Idea of the Holy by Rudolf Otto.

 “The Holy” is the meeting between the non-rational numen, the mysterium tremendum et fascinans and the rational schematisations of virtue, wisdom and grace, or the Good, the True and the Beautiful.